Migration Myths Busted: What You Need to Know About Moving Mortgage Data Seamlessly

-A 2025 financial services cloud migration study found that 78% of organizations rate data migration as "very challenging."
-That number drops fast when lenders work with an IT partner who has done it hundreds of times.
-Most of the fear around mortgage data migration comes from myths that no longer match reality.
+A 2025 financial services cloud migration study found that 78% of organizations rate data migration as very challenging.
+That number drops fast when lenders work with a partner that has done it hundreds of times for the mortgage industry.
+Most of the fear around mortgage data migration comes from myths that no longer match reality, especially for lenders running Encompass, Calyx, MortgageBot, or any modern Loan Origination System tied into a core banking platform.
+The mechanics of moving loan files, borrower records, and integrations are well understood when the partner running the move has migrated 750+ financial institutions before.

 Myth 1: Mortgage Data Migration Is Inherently Risky